-Prepaid wireless plans are flexible, adaptable and affordable.
-They let you pay on a month-to-month basis and cancel any time, with no termination fees and nothing tying you to a single provider.
-But their biggest strength is also their biggest weakness: Unlike contract carriers, prepaid providers don't subsidize the cost of brand-new phones – that's why their monthly prices are so low.
-If you're dying to have the latest and greatest phone from Apple or Samsung, you'll have to pay its full, unsubsidized cost up front, which can easily pass the $600 line.
-However, if you're in the market for a low-cost phone and plan, there's nothing better than prepaid.
+Of course, the biggest strength of prepaid wireless plans is also their biggest weakness: Unlike contract carriers, prepaid providers don't subsidize the cost of new phones.
+This keeps their prices low, but if you're dying to have the latest and greatest from Apple or Samsung, you'll have to pay the full cost of the device up front, and new phones often retail for over $600.
+If, however, you're in the market for a low-cost phone and plan, there's nothing better than prepaid.

 Prepaid plans tend to favor flexibility over all-in-one bundling.
-There are unlimited talk, text and data options available from a few, but the data allocations in those plans are often throttled.
-If you go over a specified limit (usually around 2.5GB), you may see your speeds drop to molasses-like 2G rates.
+Many offer unlimited talk, text and data options, but the data allocations in these plans are usually throttled.
+If you go over a specified limit (usually around 1GB), you'll see your speeds drop to molasses-like 2G rates.

-The best prepaid providers have daily plans and pay-as-you-go deals, in addition to monthly offerings.
-If you use your phone only rarely, you can go with one of these plans to pay for your phone only when you have to use it.
+The best prepaid providers have daily cell phone plans and pay-as-you-go deals, in addition to monthly offerings.
+If you use your phone only rarely, you can go with one of these plans and pay for your phone service only when you have to use it.
 Even paying for every voice minute or text message can be a money-saver for infrequent phone users, if the charges don’t add up to the amount of a monthly package.

-When it comes to prepaid providers, phone selection is important, so be sure to check that the provider you're considering carries the phone you want with the features you need – 4G LTE compatibility, expandable storage and so on.
-Some prepaid providers include a selection of exceptionally inexpensive phones in addition to smartphones, if you don't need any bells and whistles.
+We all want phones that feel personal and are fun to use, so be sure to check that the provider you're considering carries the phone you want with the operating system you like, whether it is Apple's iOS, Google's Android or another.
+Most prepaid providers include a selection of inexpensive feature phones in addition to smartphones, if you don't need any bells and whistles.

-Like so many contract carriers, prepaid phone providers usually offer all the features you'd expect out of cellular service, from long-distance and conference calling to caller ID and directory assistance.
+Like so many contract carriers, prepaid phone providers usually offer all of the features you'd expect out of cellular service, including long-distance and conference calling, caller ID, and directory assistance.
 Be aware, however, that directory assistance often comes tagged with an extra charge per call; only a few providers offer unlimited 411 dialing.

 Help & Support

-A good prepaid plan may help your wallet, but if you ever have trouble with the service or your phone, you'll want to be able to turn to a great customer service team.
-Look for providers with a wide variety of contact options, as well as FAQ pages to help you avoid waiting on hold.
+A good prepaid plan may help your wallet, but if you ever have trouble with the service or your phone, you want to be able to turn to a great customer service team.
+Look for providers with a wide variety of contact options, as well as FAQs pages to help you avoid waiting on hold.

 Cell phones may be a necessity these days, but expensive contract plans certainly aren't.
-Look for a provider with the phone you want and the coverage you need, then use your budget to narrow down the number of minutes and texts and the data allocation you'll have on hand every month.
-Don't worry if you don't like your choice – we’re talking about prepaid service, after all, so as long as it's compatible with your phone, you can switch to a new provider whenever you like.
+Look for a provider with the phone you want and the coverage you need, then use your budget to narrow down the number of minutes, texts and the data allocation you'll have on hand every month.
+Don't worry if you don't like your choice – we’re talking about prepaid service, after all.
+As long as it's compatible with your phone, you can switch to a new provider whenever you like.